Mihara/x1c3tool/manual/manual.md

 ### Connecting to the device

 You will need to ensure your system can use a CH340 USB-Serial converter.
 I'm not clear about OSX, but most Linux distributions handle them out of the box.
 Windows systems require installing a driver, unless you did that already.
-You can find a [CH340 driver on the manufacturer's website](http://www.wch.cn/download/CH341SER_EXE.html) of in any number of places across the net, since it's used in a lot of devices.
+You can find a [CH340 driver on the manufacturer's website](http://www.wch.cn/download/CH341SER_EXE.html) or in any number of places across the net, since it's used in a lot of devices.

 Identify the section marked **0** on the picture of the setup tool UI and switch the user interface to English before you proceed.
 Unfortunately you will need to do that every time you start the setup tool.